 - Blogs and articles

-…that lead to higher search engine rankings and more search traffic.
+And, when you do it right, your keyword targeting will lead to higher search engine rankings and more search traffic for your eCommerce site.

-The underlying principle of an effective keyword research strategy today is to identify and meet the searcher’s intent for that keyword.
-This makes your content more likely to rank higher in search results and be engaged with by potential customers.
+By identifying and meeting your searcher’s intent for a given keyword, your content is more likely to rank higher in the search engine results pages (SERPs) and be engaged with by potential customers.

-- Avoid keyword research mistakes that are rooted in past techniques that no longer work.
+- Avoid common keyword research mistakes rooted in past techniques that no longer work.

-- Use intent marketing in your eCommerce keyword research for better search engine rankings and traffic.
+- Use intent marketing to drive better rankings and traffic.

 eCommerce Keyword Strategy: Past vs. Present